rancher/rio/README.md

 rio info
 ```

-Note: Rio needs your kubernetes cluster supports [service loadbalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) to expose service mesh gateway.
+Note: Rio will use a [service loadbalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) to expose the service mesh gateway.
-If your cluster doesn't support it, simply run `rio install --host-ports` to use host ports to expose gateway.
+If your cluster doesn't support service load balancers, simply run `rio install --host-ports` to use host ports to expose gateway.

 Using Rio
 =========